Is This Content Helpful?

-Overview Esri supplies data templates in support of many common activities within major industries and government agencies.
-For instance, the Local Government Information Model provides information models for functions like public safety, land records, elections, planning and development, public works, infrastructure management, and others.
+Esri supplies data templates in support of many common activities within major industries and government agencies.
+For instance, the Local Government Information Model (or LGIM) provides information models for functions like public safety, land records, elections, planning and development, public works, infrastructure management, and others.

 The schema provided in these templates is in XML Workspace format; an associated data dictionary is also included.
-This allows users to insert their data into provided database structures, removing the need to create new database structures.
+This allows data to be inserted into provided database structures, removing the need to create new database structures.
 The structures provided can be used in sample applications associated with the information model.

-Loading Data To use the local government or other industry-specific templates, it is necessary for users to load their data into the tables of the template.
+To use local government or other industry-specific templates, it is necessary to load the data into the tables of the template.

 The data dictionary describes the feature classes and fields of the template's data structures.
-Based on the user's knowledge of existing data, they must decide which of the original fields and data structures corresponds to the fields and data structures in the template.
+Based on knowledge of the existing data, the user must decide which of their original fields and data structures correspond to the fields and data structures in the template.

-Note: This may require a significant amount of study and perhaps some experimentation.
-In some cases, these projects are large enough to be contracted out to consulting agencies such as Esri Professional Services.
+Note: This may require a significant amount of study and some experimentation.
+In some cases, these projects are large enough to be contracted to consulting agencies, such as Esri Professional Services.

-When the mapping between tables and fields has been decided, there are two tools for loading data into the target data structure:
+When the mapping between original and template tables and fields is decided, there are two tools for loading data into the target data structure:

 The data loaders offer field mapping and record filtering.
-If a load operation does not produce the desired results, the target feature class can be cleared of its existing records using the Delete Features tool in ArcToolbox.
+If a load operation does not produce the desired results, the target feature class or table can be cleared of its existing records by using the Delete Features or Delete Rows tool in ArcToolbox, as follows:

 Note: The ArcGIS Solutions page offers links to various resources, such as blogs, GeoNet and GitHub posts, with comments and questions from the user community.
 These postings are a good source of additional information on topics related to the information model and its implementation.